Messiah (Derren Brown special): UFO Abductee

 Derren Brown contacted a leading proponent of UFO abductions, claiming, under his pseudonym, to have been abducted.
 He further claimed that, since his abduction, he was able to sense a person's medical history and current medical state by touch alone.
 He invited the lady, and her husband, to decide between them which one he should 'read'.
 Turning his back and closing his eyes, he waited while one of them made physical contact with him.
 At this point he stated that the person touching him had or was having trouble sleeping, and had some problem with their heart or throat.
 Turning around, he further informed the lady that she had had something serious with her throat but that it had been 'decades' ago.
 He asked if he was close, to which she replied he was exactly correct.
 She further characterised his reading as 100% accurate.
 She very sincerely endorsed him to camera, and invited him to speak at a meeting of her group.
 He declined the invitation.

 New-Age Theories

 Derren Brown instructed a leading new-age theorist to sleep with a machine attached to her pillow for five days.
 She was told that this machine used crystal technology to record her dreams.
 In fact it was simply a box with a switch which turned a LED on and off.
 Brown recalled the dreams correctly, including the fact that some were in black-and-white instead of colour.
-(Twelve percent of people dream only in black and white).
+(Twelve per cent of people dream only in black and white).
 The participant was so impressed that she invited Brown to appear on her radio show the next day, which he declined.